montaan/montaan/TASKS.md

     [] Design that makes you feel awesome

 # UX tweaks
-    [x] Use scroll for lateral navigation
     [x] Breadcrumb navigation
+        [x] Show sibling dirs in breadcrumb (like OSX column view) [x] Use scroll for lateral navigation
         [x] In text view, constrain scroll to up-down with snap distance to free scroll (Normally scrolls just up and down but if you go to the side enough, you unlock free scroll)
-    [x] Snap scroll to vertical or horizontal, only do freeform after a diagonal swipe [] Snap scroll to document boundaries
+        [x] Snap scroll to vertical or horizontal, only do freeform after a diagonal swipe [x] Better y-x-snap
+    [x] Use gestures to zoom on touchpad
+    [] Keyboard zoom controls
+    [] Zoom text doc left side to screen left side (instead of middle of screen) [] Snap scroll to document boundaries
     [] Line numbers for text view
-    [x] Show sibling dirs in breadcrumb (like OSX column view)
+    [] Kb navigation of search results
+    [] Hide search results without erasing search term